Inside the Systems

 The system knows what you do, not what you think.
 If you click on something out of curiosity, the algorithm interprets that as interest.
 If you watch a video because you can't look away, that counts as engagement.
 The system can't distinguish hate-watching from enjoyment, or clicking to debunk from clicking to consume.
 It sees behavior, not intent.

 Filter bubbles narrow exposure.
 By showing you content similar to what you've engaged with before, algorithms can create feedback loops.
 You see conservative content, engage with it, see more conservative content.
 Or liberal content.
 Or conspiracy theories.
 The system personalizes toward past behavior, which can limit exposure to diverse perspectives.
+Research from the Pew Research Center has found that algorithmic curation on social media significantly shapes the news and information that users encounter, often reinforcing existing interests rather than broadening them.

 Cold start problems affect new users and content.
 When a new user joins, the system has no history to personalize with.
 When new content is posted, the system doesn't know how users will respond.
 Both situations require guessing based on limited information, which leads to less accurate recommendations.